tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **Never Invest In Any Idea That You Can’t Illustrate With A Crayon**
   - St. Agnes Portfolio (class 7 students)
-    - Simple stock picking methods are more rewarding than boutique techniques.
+    - Simple stock-picking methods are more rewarding than boutique techniques.
     - Teacher asks students to put >10 stocks in the portfolio.
 Kids aren’t allowed to buy any company unless they can explain what it does.
     - 50% of stocks must provide a fairly good dividend.
 Good companies usually increase dividends each year.
     - It takes a long time to make money, but you can lose it in a short time.
-    - Don’t buy a stock because it’s cheap, but because you know a lot about it.
+    - Don’t buy a stock because it’s cheap but because you know a lot about it.
 A cheap stock can always get cheaper.
 Someday it may rise again, but assuming that will happen = wishing ≠ investing.
     - Never fall in love with a stock; always have an open mind.
 Rule of 5 stocks, 1 = Great, 3 = OK, 1 = Really Bad.
   - Better Investing (NAIC – National Association of Investors Corporation)
-    - Represents >10,000 stock picking clubs that invest on a regular timetable.
+    - Represents >10,000 stock-picking clubs that invest on a regular timetable.
 This takes the guesswork out of where the market is headed, and doesn’t allow for the impulse decisions that spoil many nest eggs.
     - An individual might be scared out of stocks and later regret it, but in the clubs, nothing can happen without a majority vote.
 Rule by committee isn’t a good thing, but in this case, it helps ensure that no foolish proposal to sell everything will be carried out.
     - Maxims, per NAIC Manual:
       - Invest regularly.
       - Hold no more stocks than you can remain informed on.
-      - You want to see, a) Sales & EPS growing at an acceptable rate, and, b) stock price is reasonable.
+      - You want to see a) Sales & EPS growing at an acceptable rate and b) a reasonable stock price.
-      - Understand the reasons for past sales growth to form a good judgment as to the likelihood of past growth rates continuing.
+      - Understand the reasons for past sales growth to form a good judgment on the likelihood of past growth rates continuing.
-      - Consider financial strength & debt structure to see if a few bad years can hinder the long term progress.
-Clubs meet once a month to discuss ideas and decide what to buy next.
-Each person is responsible for researching 1-2 companies and keeping tabs on latest developments.
+      - Consider financial strength & debt structure to see if a few bad years can hinder the long-term progress.
+Clubs meet monthly to discuss ideas and decide what to buy next.
+Each person is responsible for researching 1-2 companies and keeping tabs on the latest developments.
-    - Mostly buy stocks in well managed growth companies with a history of prosperity and rising earnings.
+    - Mostly buy stocks in well-managed growth companies with a history of prosperity and rising earnings.
-    - Rule of Five: NAIC advises portfolio with >5 stocks.
-1 = will do better than you could’ve possibly imagined, and will surprise you with phenomenal return, 3 = will perform as expected, 1 = will run into unforeseen trouble, and disappoint.
+    - Rule of Five: NAIC advises a portfolio with >5 stocks.
+1 = will do better than you could’ve possibly imagined and will surprise you with phenomenal return, 3 = will perform as expected, 1 = will run into unforeseen trouble and disappoint.
     - $1,000 invested each year on Jan 31, 1940, grew 334x over 52 years.
     - Adding $1,00 annually on Jan 31, improved corpus to 3,554x, from a further $52,000 investments.
     - Adding another $1,000 every time market fell 10% (31 times), improved corpus further to 6,295x ($83,000).

 - **You Can’t See The Future Through A Rear View Mirror**
   - Pessimism in 1990 reached a peak during the Iraq War.
-1991 was the best year in 2 decades with S&P up 30%, Dow up 25%, small stocks up 60%.
+1991 was the best year in 2 decades, with S&P up 30%, Dow up 25%, and small stocks up 60%.
-  - Successful investors develop a disciplined approach that enables them to block out their own distress signals.
+  - Successful investors develop a disciplined approach that enables them to block out their distress signals.
-  - Avoid weekend worrying & ignore the latest dire predictions because nobody can predict interest rates, the direction of the economy/market.
-Dismiss all such forecasts and concentrate on what's actually happening to the company.
+  - Avoid weekend worrying & ignore the latest dire predictions because nobody can predict interest rates and the direction of the economy/market.
+Dismiss all such forecasts and concentrate on what's happening to the company.
 Sell a stock if fundamentals deteriorate, not because the sky is falling.

 - **There’s No Point Yo-Yo Ma To Play The Radio**
   - Don’t invest in treasuries via bond funds and pay extra fees & expenses.